abdul23lm/freelancer-web-ci-management-system/README.md

 Management Information System For Design Services Web Using Codeigniter

 # The technology used in the system
-1. PHP versi 5.6.28
+- PHP versi 5.6.28
-2. Codeigtener versi 2.1.2
+- Codeigtener versi 2.1.2

 # Login User
-1.username: admin, password: admin
+- username: admin, password: admin
-2.username: kasir, password: kasir
+- username: kasir, password: kasir

 User limits on the application